zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/internship.md

 It's important for organizations to remember that remote interns are essentially learning **two** fundamental things: the job itself, and how to work well [with no office](getting-started/).
 In turn, it's important to calibrate expectations and what is measured.

 This may be particularly challenging in fast-paced all-remote settings.
 All-remote companies tend to be highly [efficient](/handbook/values/#efficiency).
-In a firm where [results, not hours](/handbook/values/#measure-results-not-hours), are measured, there is a natural inclination to expect expediency.
+In a firm where [impact, not activity](/handbook/values/#measure-impact-not-activity), are measured, there is a natural inclination to expect expediency.
 When a remote intern is learning two major lessons at once, progress may feel slower than usual.

 For organizations with a strong desire to use their remote internship program as an intern-to-hire mechanism, be sure to screen for this during the interview process.
 Encourage prospective interns to be transparent about their intentions and readiness to start if successful.